kimai/legacy/administrator/authenticator.md

 * **allowedGroupIds:** An array of values defined by ```groupidAttribute```.
 Members of the LDAP-groups referenced here will be allowed access to kimai!
 * **forceLowercase:** Whether the username for kimai shall be lowercased or not.
 * **nonLdapAcounts:** A list of kimai-usernames that shall **not** be autehnticated via LDAP but via the default kimai-authentication-adapter
-* **autocreateUsers:** Shall uses authenticated via LDAP be created automatically in kimai.
+* **autocreateUsers:** Shall users authenticated via LDAP be created automatically in kimai.
 If set to false the users have to be added manually to kimai and only password-verification will be handled via LDAP
 * **defaultGlobalRoleName:** The name of the default role newly created users will be associated with
 * **defaultGroupMemberships:** An array of group=>role mappings the user shall also be associated with
+* **createGroupMembershipsOnLogin:** Shall group membership be recreated as a user logs into kimai.
+If set to true the groups defined by defaultGroupMemberships will be applied to the user as they login.
+It does not remove their current groups it simply ensures a user has the default groups as define at the time they login.
+(Implemented in Pull Request #918)

 Default settings and full example for ``includes/auth.php``: